-Spring 2018 News: This term I will participate in the U. Notre Dame Micro Theory workshop (March 21st); the King's College London Economic Theory seminar (May 16th); the U. New South Wales Economic Theory seminar in Sydney (July); and the Australian Political Economy workshop in Canberra (July 9th).
+Summmer 2018 News: I will participate in the King's College London Economic Theory seminar (May 16th); the U. New South Wales Economic Theory seminar in Sydney (July 5th); and the Australian Political Economy Network workshop in Canberra (July 9th).

 Here are some selected papers published (or accepted for publication) since I joined Michigan State in August 2014.

 'Social Welfare with Net Utilities', with D. Xefteris.
-Conditionally accepted (11/2017) for a special issue in honor of Ken Arrow in Public Choice.
+Forthcoming, Special Issue in Honor of Ken Arrow, Public Choice.

-Blurb: A preference relation over utility vectors satisfies a collection of desirable axioms if and only if it is representable by a sum of power functions.
+Blurb: A preference relation over utility vectors satisfies a collection of desirable axioms if and only if it is representable by a function with a particular "sum of power functions" functional form.

 'Discrimination and Assimilation at School'.
 Journal of Public Economics, Vol. 156, pages 48-58 (2017).